sungdk0822/TTRL/README.md

 The current code is a preview version developed internally based on [OpenRLHF](https://github.com/OpenRLHF/OpenRLHF), and we will continue to optimize it and officially launch it soon.
 Meanwhile, TTRL will also be integrated into the official [OpenRLHF](https://github.com/OpenRLHF/OpenRLHF)&[verl](https://github.com/volcengine/verl) code.

+*All experiments were conducted on 8 * NVIDIA A100 40GB GPUs.*

 # 📨Contact